Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Microsoft.KeyVault/vaults.
 Box 2: deployment.
 - [ ] Box 1: templateLink.
 Box 2: deployment.

-### Which two components are required to integrate Azure DevOps and Bitbucket?

-- [x] an External Git service connection.
-- [ ] a Microsoft hosted agent.
-- [ ] service hooks.
-- [ ] a self-hosted agenta deployment M group.
-- [ ] a deployment M group.

 ### To resolve the current technical issue, what should you do to the Register-AzureRmAutomationDscNode command?

 - [x] Change the value of the ConfigurationMode parameter.